-It is important to understand what the difference between a drawing and a model is when working with customers who require such files.
+It’s important to understand what the difference between a drawing and a model is when working with customers who require such files.
 This information is vital when working with engineers or fabrication customers who need specific file formats to integrate designs with their systems.
-Drawings can be used to make models and models can be used to make drawings, but it is typically easier to translate a model into a drawing than it is to develop a model from a drawing.
+Drawings can be used to make models and vice versa, but it’s typically easier to translate a model into a drawing than it is to develop a model from a drawing.
 However, both can be accomplished.
-Here is a general overview of each format:

-Typical file extensions for 3-D models include IGS, STP, and SAT with each computer aided drafting program utilizing unique file extensions such as IPT and IAM for Autodesk inventor.
-It is important to get the correct file type to the customer as not all CAD programs can utilize the same file formats.
-Another beneficial aspect of the model is the ability to have certain parameters applied to it such as material properties and load stresses.
-Through FEA (finite element analysis), models can be tested similar to their real life counterparts to verify the structural integrity of an item before it is ever even manufactured.
+Typical file extensions for 3D models include IGS, STP, and SAT, with each computer aided drafting program utilizing unique file extensions such as IPT and IAM for Autodesk inventor.
+It’s important to get the correct file type to the customer as not all CAD programs can utilize the same file formats.
+Another beneficial aspect of the model is the ability to have certain parameters applied to it, such as material properties and load stresses.
+Through finite element analysis, models can be tested similar to their real-life counterparts to verify the structural integrity of an item before it’s manufactured.